Basic ConceptsComparisonsElectrical WiringMeasuring InstrumentsProtectionQuestions - Answers

 Main Difference between a Circuit Breaker and a GFCI

-For example, a circuit breaker rated 15 amps will automatically switch off & breaks the circuit when the current flowing in the circuit exceeds 15 amps.
+For example, a circuit breaker rated at 15 amperes will automatically trip and interrupt the circuit when the current flowing through it exceeds 15 amperes.

 GFCI (Ground Fault Circuit Interrupter)